 - Ridges on the nail

-- Nail becomes brittle and crumbly (pieces may break off)
+- The nail becomes brittle and crumbly (pieces may break off)

-- Skin around nail can become inflamed, patchy or scaly
+- The skin around nail can become inflamed, patchy or scaly

 - Discomfort around the area (pain is very unusual)

 The easiest way to recognise a fungal infection is when the nail becomes thick or discoloured.
 Other symptoms such as the nail becoming brittle and crumbly tend to occur as the infection progresses and symptoms develop.